The Classification of Clifford Gates over Qubits: Equivalence of Generator and Invariant Definitions

 There are only two classes remaining, $\ALL$ and $\class{\tfour,\P,\Gamma}$, which we handle specially.
-For the first, we appeal to Aaronson and Gottesman \cite{ag} who give an explicit decomposition for any stabilizer gate into layers of $\operatorname{CNOT}$, Hadamard ($\theta_{X+Z}$ in our notation), and phase ($\R_{Z}$) gates. \begin{lemma} Any egalitarian gate $g$ can be constructed from $\tfour$, $\P$ and $\Gamma$ gates. \end{lemma} \begin{proof} Egalitarian gates satisfy the invariant that all elements are in the subring
+For the first, we appeal to Aaronson and Gottesman \cite{ag} who give an explicit decomposition for any Clifford gate into layers of $\operatorname{CNOT}$, Hadamard ($\theta_{X+Z}$ in our notation), and phase ($\R_{Z}$) gates. \begin{lemma} Any egalitarian gate $g$ can be generated in $\class{\tfour, \P, \Gamma}$. \end{lemma} \begin{proof} Egalitarian gates satisfy the invariant that all elements are in the subring

 In fact, this subring is isomorphic to $\mathbb{F}_4$, so it is a field.
-The unitarity of the matrix in our sense translates to unitarity as a matrix over $\mathbb{F}_4$.
+In particular, we will use that the only noninvertible element of the subring is zero.
+The symplectic conditions on the tableau translate to it being unitary as a matrix over $\mathbb{F}_4$.

 Like the other $\tfour$ classes, we use Gaussian elimination on the tableau of $g$.
 Consider a row of the tableau.
 If the entry in some column is not the identity, then apply $\Gamma$ or $\Gamma^{-1}$ to the corresponding qubit to make it the identity.
-By unitarity, there are an odd number of identity elements in the row.
+By the symplectic condition, there are an odd number of identity elements in the row.
 We may remove pairs of identity elements with a $\tfour$, similar to Lemma~\ref{lem:eliminate}, until there is only one left and the rest of the row is zero.
-Unitarity implies the column below the identity element is also zero, and we proceed to eliminate the rest of the tableau.
-Once the matrix part of the tableau is the identity, we apply Pauli matrices to zero out the phase bits.
+The symplectic condition implies the column below the identity element is also zero, and we proceed to eliminate the rest of the tableau.
+Once the matrix part of the tableau is a permutation, we apply SWAP gates so that it becomes the identity and apply Pauli matrices to zero out the phase bits.

 We conclude that all egalitarian gates are in $\class{\tfour, \P, \Gamma}$. \end{proof}